ForgeRock/forgeops/dev/README.md

 here is what is happening:

 * Skaffold does a docker build of images found in the docker/ folder.
 * These docker images inherit FROM a generic base image (am, idm ,etc.) that contains the product binary.
 The specific configuration of the product is then COPYed into the new child image.
 For example, for IDM, the conf/*.json files are bundled into the final docker image.
 * Skaffold tags the image with a unique tag (sha256 or a git commit).
 This ensures images are completely unique and reproducible.
 * Skaffold optionally pushes those images to a registry.
 If you are on minikube a push is not required as the images are built direct to minikube.
 * Skaffold deploys the images using Kustomize configurations found in the `kustomize/` folder.
 The `kustomize/env/` folder (environments) is the top level Kustomization that assembles the product Kustomizations into a a complete deployment.
 * In "dev" mode -this cycle is repeated as changes are made to any files in the dev/ folder.
 Once the first iteration is complete, subsequent updates are usually very fast.
 In most cases, a rolling deployment will occur - where the old docker images are spun down and replaced with the updated image.

+## Troubleshooting

+* Problem: `skaffold dev` complains that it does not have permissions to push a docker image.
+It attempts to push an image to the docker hub.
+Solution: Skaffold assumes certain contexts are local, and does not perform a push.
+Make sure your minikube context is named `minikube`.
+An alternate solution is to modify the docker build to set local.push to false.
+See the skaffold.dev documentation.